Joseph Pearce speaking at the annual Shakespeare Celebration Aquinas College Nashville |

 These famous words of praise by the great poet, Ben Jonson, in honor of the even greater poet, William Shakespeare, were published in the First Folio edition of Shakespeare’s plays in 1623, only seven years after Shakespeare’s death.
 The words of praise have, therefore, become words of prophecy, because none of the Bard of Avon’s contemporaries could have foreseen the extent to which Shakespeare would conquer the world in the centuries after his death.
 Today, the writer stands as a colossus who straddles the centuries, towering above all other writers, with the possible exception of Homer and Dante.
 His stature as a giant of civilization is itself sufficient reason to read, watch, and study his works.
 In spending time with Shakespeare, we are communing with genius.
 Can there be better and more fruitful and edifying ways of spending our time?

 There is, however, another and deeper meaning behind Ben Jonson’s words.
 It is not merely that Shakespeare has survived the test of time; it is that his plays, and the truth and morality contained within them, transcend time.
 They are not merely works that endure in time; they are works that are beyond time.
 They are timeless.
 They have their inspiration in eternal verities, and they point to those same verities.
 Such truths do not change with time, nor are they changed by it.
-They simply are
+They simply are.

 Perhaps the best way of illustrating this timeless dimension to Shakespeare is to compare the Heilige Geist with the zeitgeist, the Holy Spirit with the Spirit of the Age.
 The Holy Spirit does not change from one generation to the next.
 He simply is.
 The Spirit of the Age, on the other hand, is always changing.
 It is subject to time and is changed by it.
 The literal meaning of zeitgeist is Time-Spirit.
 One who serves the Time-Spirit is one who wants to seem relevant to the fads and fashions of his own day.
 He is primarily concerned with being up-to-date.
 The problem is that those who are up-to-date are very soon out of date, because, as C. S. Lewis quipped, fashions are always coming and going, but mostly going.
 One who is relevant to the fashions of today will be irrelevant to the fashions of tomorrow.